wprender/cloudbreak-docs/docs/kerberos.md

 | Kerberos admin | The KDC admin username to use for the KDC. |
 | Kerberos password | The KDC admin password to use for the KDC. |

-> The Cloudbreak Kerberos setup does not contain Active Directory support or any other third party user authentication method.
-If you want to use custom Hadoop user, you have to create users manually with the same name on all Ambari containers on each node.
+> The Cloudbreak Kerberos setup does not csupport Active Directory or any other third party user authentication method.
+If you want to use custom Hadoop user, you have to create it manually with the same name in all Ambari containers on each node.

 ### Testing Kerberos

-To run a job on the cluster, you can use one of the default Hadoop users, like `ambari-qa`, as usual.
+To run a job on the cluster, you can use one of the default Hadoop users, like `ambari-qa`.

-Once kerberos is enabled you need a `ticket` to execute any job on the cluster.
-Here's an example to get a ticket:
+Once kerberos is enabled, you need a `ticket` to execute any job on the cluster.

+Here's an example of how to get a ticket:
 ```
 kinit -V -kt /etc/security/keytabs/smokeuser.headless.keytab ambari-qa-sparktest-rec@NODE.DC1.CONSUL
 ```
-Example job:
+Here is an example job:
 ```java
 export HADOOP_LIBS=/usr/hdp/current/hadoop-mapreduce-client
 export JAR_EXAMPLES=$HADOOP_LIBS/hadoop-mapreduce-examples.jar